 EE103 is a new course that was taught for the first time Autumn quarter 2014–15.
 It covers the basics of matrices and vectors, solving linear equations, least-squares methods, and many applications.
 We'll cover the mathematics, but the focus will be on using matrix methods in applications such as tomography, image processing, data fitting, time series prediction, finance, and many others.
 Eventually, the course will be suitable for any undergraduate; but for the first few offerings, while we work out the bugs, we are targeting students in EE and CS.
 But anyone up for it is welcome.

 EE103 is based on a book that Stephen Boyd and Lieven Vandenberghe (at UCLA) are currently writing.
-The book is only in draft form now; we will post updated version as they become available.
+The book is only in draft form now; we will post updated versions as they become available.

 Matrix methods should not be a spectator sport.
 Students will use a new language called Julia, developed at MIT, to do computations with matrices and vectors.